Boston begins clearing homeless camp, citing opioid crisis

 BOSTON (AP) — Officials in Boston are beginning to clear a sprawling homeless camp, citing a crisis of opioid addiction there.

-People’s items were placed into large yellow and black plastic storage bins and were to be taken away and placed into storage free of charge, The Boston Globe reported.
+People’s items were placed into large yellow and black plastic storage bins, to be taken away and placed into storage free of charge, The Boston Globe reported.

 City officials stressed as the cleanup was underway that “no person will be asked to move their tent as part of this effort without first being offered shelter.”